lifepillar/ASMake/README.md

       (* other commands *)
     end

 ## Tasks with arguments

 Tasks may accept arguments from the command line.
 The arguments are automatically made available to every task through their `arguments` property, whose value is the `TaskArguments` script object defined in `ASMake.applescript`.
-The `TaskArguments` script defines a few handlers that make it easy to process the arguments.
-See the source code for the details.
+The `TaskArguments` script defines a `shift()` handler to help processing the arguments (see the source code for the details), but other than that it is the responsibility of the task to deal correctly with its arguments.

-For example, you may define a `build` task that accepts a `target` parameter to specify the type of build:
+For example, you may define a `build` task that accepts a parameter that specifies the type of build:

     script build
       property parent : Task(me)
-      set tgt to my arguments's fetch("target", "default") if tgt is "dev" then
+      set tgt to my arguments's shift()
+      if tgt is "dev" then
         echo("dev build")
       else if tgt is "production" then
         echo("production build")
-      else if tgt is "default" then
+      else
         echo("Default build")
       end if
     end script

-You may run this task as follows:
+For example, you may run this task as follows:

-    asmake "build target=dev"

-Note that you _must_ enclose the command in (single or double) quotes if it contains spaces.
-Alternatively, ASMake interprets a dot as a space, so you may equivalently
-write:

-    asmake build.target=dev
+    asmake build dev

 You may also call this task without arguments:

     asmake build

-In this case, the `tgt` variable will assume the value `default`.
+In this case, the `tgt` variable will be `missing value`.

 ## Private tasks